 I looked out onto the floor of Mercury and it was packed, from wall to wall and from stage to bar.
 The pit was waiting for their moment to pounce.
 Then the lights dimmed and it all began!

 The band kicked off and the crowd went crazy.
 The band’s performance was filled with energy and the sound was great too, the crowd sang along, the collision of bodies almost audible through the music.
-Byron from Peasant joined the band on stage for a track to do guest vocals, both him and Andrew Neufeld ripping the Cape Town hardcore scene a new one.
+The singer of Peasant joined the band on stage for a track to do guest vocals, both him and Andrew Neufeld ripping the Cape Town hardcore scene a new one.

 Things got progressively more crazy as the set went on, and if there weren’t video I’d find it difficult to describe the scene.
 Three or four people stage diving at the same time, sometimes going down face first onto the floor, not caring and getting back up with a smile and a whole lot of bruises.
 The mic stand was tossed around by fans and at one stage a solid 3 meter long Jagermeister flag was being passed around in the crowd.